wooheemusic/closed-component-strategy/README.md

 # closed-component-strategy
-* It is a strategy on update in a React app by organizing components in a certain way.
+* It is a strategy on composition in a React app by organizing components in a certain way.
 * It provides breaking points of composition hierarchy.

 # Prerequisite